 Specific for this project, O&M cost is not a critical parameter.
-Even considering zero for O&M costs, i.e. reduction of 100%, the IRR of the Scenario 2 is lower than the benchmark.
+Even considering O&M costs with a reduction of 50%, the IRR of the Scenario 2 is lower than the benchmark.

 The highest possible variation value for investments is based on an external documents that present average data for invested value of a Small Hydropower Plant per MW.
 All available data present values superior to the value retained in the model.
 As a result, the highest possible variation was set to -5%.